Speech Impairments Special Needs Factsheet

 What Teachers Can Do

-Because speech impairments can isolate students from their classmates, it is essential that teachers provide students with help and support.
+Speech impairments can isolate students from their classmates.
+So it's essential that teachers give students help and support.
 Be patient when students with speech impairments are speaking.
 Be a role model to your other students about the importance of not interrupting and letting people finish their own sentences.

 Ask questions in a way that lets the student give a brief answer, or consider substituting written work for oral presentations.

 Consult with your student's speech therapist, other special educators, or parents to learn about specific needs.
-You can also talk privately with the student and get his or her input on what's helpful and what's not.
+You can also talk privately with the student to find out what's helpful and what's not.

 - Delayed Speech or Language Development